mcguffin/acf-quickedit-fields/readme.txt

 == Changelog ==

 = 3.3.3 =
- - quickedit: add none-choice to nullable select fields
+ - QuickEdit: add none-choice to nullable select fields
+ - Render `data-id` atrribute on field
+ - Fix: Default Taxonomy UI shown
+ - Fix: QuickEdit options visible if field is added for the first time
+ - Fix: Local JSON not saved immediately

 = 3.3.2 =
  - Fix: Columns were gone if polylang is active